robertapengelly/android-material-edittext/README.md

-# Android Lollipop Drawables
+# MaterialEditText

-Backported material styled EditTet for use on pre-lollipop devices.
+Backported material styled EditText for use on pre-lollipop devices.
 Supports Android 2.3 API 9 (GINGERBREAD) and up.

 Preview